sarahchima/personal-website/src/pages/blog/event-handlers.md

 3. Using the addEventListener method

 ###Inline Event Handlers
 A handler can be set using an HTML attribute.
-For instance, if we want a button to alert 'hi' whenever it a user clicks the button we can do this:
+For instance, if we want a button to alert 'hi' whenever a user clicks the button we can do this:

 ```html
 <button onclick="alert('hi')">Say Hi</button>